 Sorasàss-Soprasasso 807 m

-The Soprasasso 807 m - Sorasàss in the local dialect - is a small peak that is geographically part of the Paganella Group and is located above the village of Cadine, opposite the majestic walls of the same Paganella.
+The Soprasasso 807 m - Sorasàss in the local dialect - is a minor summit that is geographically part of the Paganella Group, located above the village of Cadine, opposite the majestic walls of the same Paganella.
 On the opposite side the mountain overlooks the Adige Valley and the town of Trento with a formidable 700 meters drop wall.
 It's a mountain neither flashy nor imposing, but full of history and suitable for a short and quick half a day round trip, the "Tour of Sorasàss", an interesting itinerary with low gradient entirely practicable even by MTB.
 In the years before the WWI or "Great War", when the county of Trentino was a province of the Austro-Hungarian Empire on the border with the Kingdom of Italy, the Austrians built a majestic system of observation points, trenches and fortifications, fearing an invasion by the Italians.

 Even in the mountains just surrounding Trento, like the Sorasàss, many military structures were built to defend the city, as happened along the whole front line running along the current "Sentiero della Pace".
 The Sorasàss was heavily fortified and the military works were continued until the early 1915, just before Italy entered the war, aiming at the "Fortress of Trento" defensive rampart that stretched across the ridge opposite the city.
 Numerous caves were built, dormitories and warehouses as well as observatories with stations for cannons and machine guns.
 Many of these fortifications are nowaday still visible.